 - Heider College of Business (1920)

 - Graduate School (1926)

-- College of Professional Studies (established as University College in 1983)
+- College of Professional and Continuing Education (Established as University College in 1983)

 With the opening of the health sciences campus in Phoenix in 2021, Creighton became the largest Catholic health professions educator in the United States.